2. Jobs howto

 default settings:

-are used when a job submission script or srun command do not specify different runtime, and for most jobs this is sufficient.
+are used when a job submission script or srun command do not specify runtime, and for most jobs this is sufficient.

 max settings: